New College, Edinburgh: Library

 The New College library was founded in 1843 as the Library of the Free Church College.
 It is the largest single-site theological library in the United Kingdom, holding a large collection of manuscripts, including the papers of Thomas Chalmers, John Baillie, J. H. Oldham and James S. Stewart.

-The library is situated in the eastern wing of New College, and its splendid reading hall was originally built as the sanctuary of the Free High Kirk.
+The library is situated in the eastern wing of New College, and its reading hall was originally built as the sanctuary of the Free High Kirk.

 Rainy Hall

 Rainy Hall is a gothic revival dining hall, adorned with heraldry and featuring a hammerbeam roof.
 It is at the centre of college life, used by students and faculty for conversation and meals.